getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ### Vue.js

-The Vue Tracing Integration allows us to track rendering performance during an initial application load.
+The Vue Tracing Integration allows you to track rendering performance during an initial application load.

-It is achieved by injecting our handler inside Vue's `beforeCreate` mixin, which gives us access to a Vue component during all of it's lifecycle stages.
+Sentry injects a handler inside Vue's `beforeCreate` mixin, providing access to a Vue component during its life cycle stages.
-When we encounter component named `root`, which is a top-level Vue instance (as in `new Vue({})`), we use our AM Tracing integration, and create a new activity named `Vue Application Render`.
-Once it is created, it will wait until all of it's child components are rendered, and there are no new rendering events triggered within configured `timeout`, before marking the activity as completed.
+When Sentry encounters a component named `root`, which is a top-level Vue instance (as in `new Vue({})`), we use our AM Tracing integration, and create a new activity named `Vue Application Render`.
+Once the activity has been created, it will wait until all of its child components render, and there aren't new rendering events triggered within the configured `timeout`, before marking the activity as completed.

-This will give you very high-level information about the rendering performance of the Vue instance, however the integration can also provide more fine-grained details about what actually happened during a specific activity.
+The described instrumentation functionality will give you very high-level information about the rendering performance of the Vue instance.
+However, the integration can also provide more fine-grained details about what actually happened during a specific activity.
-In order to do that, you need to specify which components you want to track and what hooks you want to listen to (list of all available hooks can be found here https://vuejs.org/v2/api/#Options-Lifecycle-Hooks).
-If you really want to, you can turn on tracking for all the components, however it can be rather noisy if your app consists of hundreds of components, thus we encourage being more specific.
-When hooks are not provided, we will track component's `mount` and `update` hooks.
+To do that, you need to specify which components you want to track and what hooks you want to listen to (you can find a list of all available hooks can [here](https://vuejs.org/v2/api/#Options-Lifecycle-Hooks)).
+You can also turn on tracking for all the components.
+However, it can be rather noisy if your app consists of hundreds of components.
+We encourage being more specific.
+If you don't provide hooks, Sentry will track a component's `mount` and `update` hooks.

-Note that we do not use `before` and `-ed` pairs for hooks, and you should provide a simple verb instead, eg. `update`, not `beforeUpdate` and `updated`.
+Note that we don't use `before` and `-ed` pairs for hooks, and you should provide a simple verb instead.
+For example, `update` is correct. `beforeUpdate` and `updated` are incorrect.

-To setup the Vue Tracing Integration, you will first need to configure the AM Tracing integration itself.
-For details on how to do this, see [JavaScript]({%- link _documentation/performance/distributed-tracing.md -%}#javascript) section above.
+To set up the Vue Tracing Integration, you will first need to configure the AM Tracing integration itself.
+For details on how to do this, see the [JavaScript]({%- link _documentation/performance/distributed-tracing.md -%}#javascript) section above.
-Once the Tracing integration has been configured, you can move on to configuring the Vue integration itself.
+Once you've configured the Tracing integration, move on to configuring the Vue integration itself.
-Our new tracing capabilites are baked-in inside original Vue error handler integrations, so there is no need to add any new packages.
+Sentry's new tracing capabilities are built into the original Vue error handler integrations, so there is no need to add any new packages.
 You only need to provide an appropriate configuration.

 The most basic configuration for tracing your Vue app, which would track only the top-level component, looks like this: